 Many of these colours are made with PBr7, which is found in Raw Sienna (see above), Burnt Sienna, Raw Umber and Burnt Umber.
 Raw Umber can vary from the deep cool brown I expect it to be, to a slightly greenish yellow ochre hue, depending on the manufacturer.
 See also the PR101 watercolours below - some manufacturers use PR101 to create their burnt sienna watercolours.

 Red earth and yellow earth watercolours made with PR101 and PR102

 There are many different colours made using the pigment PR101.
 They vary from a rich opaque and granulating Indian and Venetian Reds to a transparent burnt orange hue to a rich granulating transparent brown.
-I'll put them all together here, but will gradually separate them further.
+I've put them all together here, but will gradually separate them further.
 PR102 is less common but included here also.